Justin-Credible/Ionic-TypeScript-Starter/README.md

 The application is written primarily in [TypeScript](http://www.typescriptlang.org/) which brings object oriented paradigms, type-safety, compile-time checking, and IDE tooling (refactoring! code completion! huzzah!).

 This project is IDE and platform agnostic.
-I recommend using the free and lightweight [Visual Studio Code](https://www.visualstudio.com/products/code-vs) editor as it has superb support for TypeScript, but any editor will do.
+I recommend using the free and lightweight [Visual Studio Code](https://code.visualstudio.com) editor as it has superb support for TypeScript, but any editor will do.

-In-browser development and debugging is possible via the [Apache Ripple](http://ripple.incubator.apache.org/) emulator.
+In-browser development and debugging is possible via the Chrome developer tools.
 When deployed to a physical device, the application runs in the [Cordova](http://cordova.apache.org/) application container.

 This starter project targets iOS, Android, and Chrome (as an extension).